 • anything else causing conflict in the family

 Parent with Teen Mediation begins with a short phone interview to identify the general issues.
-The family is assigned a mediator (sometimes a team of two) and a future date is scheduled for mediation.
-First each family member talks privately with the mediator.
-Then the mediator will hold a joint, guided discussion to help the parents and the teen to address each of their issues.
-All discussions are confidential.
-Typically, a mediation session will last four hours.
+The family is assigned a mediator (sometimes a team of two) and mutual mediation date is set.

 In preparation for the joint session, each family member talks privately with the mediator.
 In this confidential conversation, the mediator explores the key issues, how to voice the issues, and how to be open to listening to diverse perspectives on that issue.

 During the joint mediation, the parent(s) and the teen sit down in a safe, confidential setting to discuss their issues with a professional, impartial mediator who refrains from giving advice or counseling.
 The mediator guides the conversation and ensures each person has the opportunity to express his or her viewpoint.
 The mediation process also helps each person to listen, build understanding, and identify ways to work together to meet the needs of the entire family.